ak495867/Kael/README.md

 # Kael Strategy Reference

 Ten strategies from the Pareto frontier, each explained with formulas, a flow diagram and test results.
-All formulas use GitHub-rendered LaTeX and Mermaid.

 |#|File|Expression|Cx|OOS Sharpe|
 |-|-|-|-|-|